 Strength Testing with PlanksFeb 15, 2018

-The Single Leg Plank is an intermediate core exercise which is a progression from the basic plank.
-By having a single leg in the air we lose a point of contact with the ground which increases instability and makes the drill more challenging.
+The Single-Leg Plank is an intermediate core exercise that is a progression from the basic plank.
+By having a single leg in the air the client loses a point of contact with the ground which reduced stability and makes the test more challenging.

 The ability to recruit our core muscles is really important with multiple research papers showing that evidence exists that “core muscle recruitment alterations in low back pain (LBP) patients compared with healthy controls” (Bliven.K and Anderson.
 B, 2013).
 Along with improving outcomes for patients with back pain, research has also shown that “preexisting core deficiency may increase the risk of lower extremity injury” (Wilson.
 J, Dougherty.
 C, Ireland.
 M and Davis.
 I, 2015).

 This test is important to perform in a clinical setting because it can demonstrate (with minimal equipment) to us as clinicians how well someone’s trunk musculature is working.
 Doing this test as an assessment aids in the following:

 - Setting baselines to measure the effectiveness of an intervention program (usually a strength/endurance program).